qloudable/qloudable-help/create-demo-lab-help.md

 ### Tenancy OCID

 Enter the tenant OCID of the cloud account.
+For help understanding what this ID is and how to retrieve it, please this [Required Keys and OCIDs](https://docs.us-phoenix-1.oraclecloud.com/Content/API/Concepts/apisigningkey.htm#How) help article on  Oracle's website.

 ![tenancy ocid](https://github.com/qloudable/qloudable-help/blob/master/images/demo-lab-lca_tenancy-ocid.gif)